colinwarmstrong/mastermind/README.md

 ### Running the Game

 After installing the colorize gem and cloning the mastermind repository, make sure you are in the proper working directory and enter `ruby mastermind.rb`.
 This will start a new game of Mastermind.
 Follow the given prompts to make your way through the game.
+Make sure your terminal is at least 74 columns wide to ensure the text is displayed properly.

 ### Game Instructions